racker/slogger/README.md

 * **TODO** Bot needs to be able to fetch all messages directed within a time range (solution: query ES for all messages within a time range)

-* **TODO** Web inteface needs to have a URL pointing to a specific query wrt the history of a channel within a time range, so that the bot can link to that URL when a user logs on/joins a room
+* **DONE** Web inteface needs to have a URL pointing to a specific query wrt the history of a channel within a time range, so that the bot can link to that URL when a user logs on/joins a room

 * **TODO** Bot needs to search all the messages for a channel in the time range the user was not around for messages mentioning the user, but not from the user.
 Then it can let the user know the number of messages, or even just print the individual messages if there aren't too many.